Culture Trip stands with

 This dive-y, no-frills karaoke bar on St Claude Avenue stays open pretty much all night.
 Offering a vast and varied collection of songs, Kajun’s is the perfect place to climb up on an elevated stage and sing at the top of your lungs.
 As you wait for your song to come up, grab a cheap drink from the bar, warm up your vocal cords and sing along with the other patrons.

 Situated Uptown, the oldest movie theater in New Orleans hasn’t changed much over the course of its history.
-While it hosts a steady rotation of new releases, it also hosts a late-night movie series on its single screen, showing cult classics such as Rocky Horror Picture Show, Little Shop of Horrors and Room.
+While it hosts a steady rotation of new releases, it also hosts a late-night movie series on its single screen, showing cult classics such as Rocky Horror Picture Show (1975), Little Shop of Horrors (1986) and Room (2015).

-Over in the Garden District on St. Charles Avenue, the trendy but classic Pontchartrain Hotel features a lively rooftop bar called Hot Tin, a reference to the Tennessee Williams’ play, Cat on a Hot Tin Roof.
-The bar staff serves refreshing and original cocktails while the outside balcony offers a dreamy, sweeping views of the city’s skyline.
+Over in the Garden District on St Charles Avenue, the trendy but classic Pontchartrain Hotel features a lively rooftop bar called Hot Tin, a reference to the Tennessee Williams’s play, Cat on a Hot Tin Roof.
+The bar staff serves refreshing and original cocktails while the outside balcony offers dreamy, sweeping views of the city’s skyline.

-Open until 11 p.m., this quiet coffee shop in the trendy Freret Street neighborhood is a haven for nerds and literary types who aren’t feeling a wild night out.
-It’s a peaceful place to read a book or sit back with your laptop, or find a buddy and play a tabletop game such as Scrabble, chess or Dungeons and Dragons.
+Open until 11pm, this quiet coffee shop in the trendy Freret Street neighborhood is a haven for nerds and literary types who aren’t feeling a wild night out.
+It’s a peaceful place to read a book, sit back with your laptop or find a buddy and play a tabletop game such as Scrabble, chess or Dungeons and Dragons.